-Both standard and admin FullStory users may create API keys.
+Standard and Admin FullStory users may create API keys, and Architect users (available only for Enterprise plans) may also create API keys.
 You can create multiple keys, but for security reasons you should only create as many as you need, no more.
 To create a new API key:

 - Click the “Create key” button at the top-right corner of the keys list.
 The “Create API Key” sidecar will slide out from the right.

 - Enter a meaningful key name, and select the minimal permissions this key will need.
 If you don’t get these quite right, don’t worry--you can change them later.

 - Upon successful creation of a key, a modal will appear with the new key’s value.
 You must copy the value from this modal at this time.
 You will not be able to see the key value again.
 Copy the value, save it in your preferred API key or password manager, and close the modal.

 Identifying Keys with Suffixes